VeRUS Dog Food earns the Advisor’s mid-tier rating of 3.5 stars.

 - VeRUS Advanced Opticoat

-VeRUS Adult Maintenance dry dog food was selected to represent the others in the line for this review.
+VeRUS Adult Maintenance was selected to represent the other products in the line for this review.

 VeRUS Adult Maintenance